6.1.10 Non-Patent Literature

 Date Published

-On reaching an agreed search strategy (see MPP 6.1.8.1 Introduction) in cooperation with the other members of the search strategy team, the search examiner should conduct any non-patent literature search deemed necessary at the same time as the patent search is conducted.
+Once the 3-person search team has reached an agreed search strategy (see page 6.1.8.1 Introduction), the search examiner should conduct any non-patent literature (NPL) search deemed necessary at the same time as the patent search is conducted.
 This is in line with expectations on search times.

-The non-patent literature (agreed upon by the ISA's and listed in the PCT Minimum Documentation) comprises periodicals specified in the list of periodicals established under PCT Rule 34.1(b)(iii) plus "Chemical Abstracts", where the publication date does not precede the date of the search by more than 5 years.
+The non-patent literature (agreed upon by the International Search Authority’s [ISA] and listed in the PCT Minimum Documentation) comprises periodicals specified in the list of periodicals established under PCT Rule 34.1(b)(iii).
+It also includes ‘Chemical Abstracts,’ where the publication date does not precede the date of the search by more than 5 years.

-The NPL databases Pubchem, Medline, XPTK (database of recent traditional knowledge) and INSPEC provided by EPOQUE have documents relating to Chemistry, Biotechnology, traditional knowledge, Physics, Electronics etc. Consideration of the results of the search in these databases may require obtaining the full journal article.
-The journal article is obtained by an email request to the IP Australia Library.
+The NPL databases Pubchem, Medline, XPTK (database of recent traditional knowledge) and INSPEC provided by EPOQUE have documents relating to chemistry, biotechnology, traditional knowledge, physics, electronics, etc. Consideration of the results of the search in these databases may require obtaining the full journal article.
+The examiner can obtain the journal article by an email request to the IP Australia Library.

-TKDL (Traditional Knowledge Digital Library, India) database contains information on about 223000 medicinal formulations, some of them dating back many centuries.
+The TKDL (Traditional Knowledge Digital Library, India) database contains information on about 223,000 medicinal formulations, some of them dating back many centuries.
 It can be accessed via URL: http://www.tkdl.res.in/.
 Please note that TKDL is not available through EPOQUE.

 Examiners should refer to authorised users of STN for assistance in constructing search strategies.